PITTSFIELD -- Ground rules for use of the city councilor "objection" provision in the new city charter might require some fine-tuning.

 "Please know that this memorandum is not being written to change the charter objection on Feb.
 11, 2014," Degnan wrote, "but rather to explain how the charter objection should be applied in the future."

 The solicitor then asserted that an analysis of the relevant sections of the new charter brought her to the conclusion that such objections can be raised only concerning "measures," or "emergency measures," as defined in the charter.
-She said those proposals presuppose participation by the mayor in the form of a signature or rejection.

 Measures are referred to in "except as otherwise provided by the charter, every adopted measure shall become effective at the expiration of 10 days after adoption or upon the signature of the mayor, whichever comes first," Degnan wrote.